gradanovic/rl-implicit-poisoning-attacks/experiments_for_alternating_policy_updates/README.md

 # Gradient Based Implicit Poisoning Attacks in Two-Agent Reinforcement Learning

-This folder contains the source code for "Experiments for Alternating Policy Updates" section of the paper *Implicit Poisoning Attacks in Two-Agent Reinforcement Learning*.
+This folder contains the source code for the section "Experiments for Alternating Policy Updates" of the paper *Implicit Poisoning Attacks in Two-Agent Reinforcement Learning*.

 To replicate the results for Push 2D, run GradientBasedAttack.py with the following arguments:
 ```console